 Cons

-• User interface takes time to get used to.
+• The user interface takes time to get used to.

 • Needs more integrations with security tools.